 What happened?
-LP/LPP/OLP made me a better person, physically and mentally.
+LP/LPP made me a better person, physically and mentally.
 I am healthier than ever.
-I am in the best shape physically than I could possibly be at 41.
-I avoid anything that could be detrimental to my body and my spirit, that includes unhealthful food, negative media, negative people, etc. I know for a fact I will live a longer and a happier, healthier life because to LP/LPP.
+I am in a best shape physically than I could possible be at 41.
+I avoid anything that could be detrimental to my body and my spirit, that includes unhealthful food, negative media, negative people, etc. I know for a fact I will live a longer and a happier, healthier life thanks to LP/LPP.

-I am happy, grateful and love my body for its healing ability, for getting better.
+I am happy, grateful and love my body for healing, for getting better.
 I love my scars and the hair that I was fortunate to keep, I only have few little scars.
-I am grateful that LP/LPP/OLP is in remission because I got to be so healthy, I am no longer a good host for diseases.
+I am grateful that LP/LPP is in remission, because I got to be so healthy, I am no longer a good host for diseases.
 I have also accepted the fact that if a day comes and I do lose my hair, I am okay with it now!
 I will get a collection of fabulous wigs and I will rock them! 🙂

-So this is the number one, testament of gratitude to a condition that made me ultimately better.
+So this is the number one, testament of gratitude to a condition that made me a model.
 I could have gone with conventional meds, pumping my body with drugs, drugs that would inevitably cause serious side effects, I would not be addressing the root cause of the illness.
 But thankfully I went with natural medicine, with getting my body healthier and allowing it to heal.
 And now as a model at this stage of my life, I know what I am modeling!
-I am modeling mindfulness, wellness, health, gratitude, and beauty within.
-I promote health, wellbeing, acceptance, and joy.
+I am modeling wellness, health, gratitude and beauty within.
+I promote health, wellbeing, acceptance and joy.

-Here is to my LP/LPP/OLP!
-It was never about fighting it but accepting it, learning to live with it and managing it.
+Here is to my LP/LPP!
+It was never about fighting it, but accepting it, learning to live with it and to manage it.
 I stopped fighting it and it stopped fighting back.